 That's his mistake.

-But nevertheless, what if he didn't save them?
+What if he didn't save them?

 Isn't it an act of bravery?

-You plead guilty to one count of lying, and we won't even we won't even oppose the possibility that you just get probation.
+I mean, pretty much what it seems Mueller's team was offering, you plead guilty to one count of lying, and we won't even oppose the possibility that you just get probation.

-So Corsey says, I'm not gonna lie.
+So Corsi says, I'm not going to lie.

-In other words, they're sitting there across the table from you, basically telling you what they want to hear.
+In other words, they're sitting there across the table from you basically telling you what they want to hear.

 And all you have to do to save your own ass is say what they want to hear.

-But to both of them to both say no because they can't go along with something that's false, they're both older gentlemen.
+But to both of them, to both say no because they can't go along with something that's false, they're both older gentlemen.

 It seems to me that that's a pretty principled stand, knowing that this might be the rest of their lives in jail.

-They're being principled and the special counsel is being unprincipled because he doesn't care about the truth, and he's using the tactics of of bribery and extortion to try to get somebody to capitulate.
+They're being principled and the special counsel is being unprincipled because he doesn't care about the truth.

-Yeah, to capitulate on what?
+To capitulate on what?

 It's still not a crime.